pre6/pre6.github.io/index.md

 nav_order: 2
 ---

-Hi, I'm *Preethi Vezhavendan* and I like to chase interesting problems.
+Hi, I'm *preethi* and I like to chase interesting problems.